MAMMOTH books

 Description:

-Winner of the 1998 Mammoth Books fiction award, THE MEANING OF LUNCH is Dan Leone's second book.
+Winner of the 1998 Mammoth Books fiction award, The Meaning of Lunch is Dan Leone's second book.
 His work has appeared in the Paris Review, The Antioch Review, The Quarterly, and New Stories from the South; he writes the Cheap Eats column and short fiction for the San Francisco Bay Guardian.
 "Dan Leone gives us every wonderful thing that can be said of Charm, Miracle, Tenderness, Passion, Whimsy, Passion, and Fright."

 Diane Williams.

-^ Copyright 2008-09.
+^ Copyright 2008-2017.
 MAMMOTH books.
 All rights reserved.